ridwan-oladimeji-ojo/karatu-second-semester-exam/README.md

 ### 4. Verification

-Open a browser and navigate to the [landing page](http://54.89.250.148/) to access the page.
+Open a browser and navigate to the [landing page](http://54.89.250.148/) to confirm the secure connection.

+## Usage
+Click [HERE](http://54.89.250.148/) to access the landing page.